The simple 7 step plan for a winning workplace wellbeing strategy

 Company – From a people perspective staff engagement, sickness/absence data, pulse surveys, salary & financial data, forums and exit interviews will all provide useful information to help develop your wellbeing strategy.
 Customer satisfaction and feedback as well as brand perception data can also be insightful.
 As described above a broader view of wellbeing might also include data on facilities such as air, light, temperature quality, water/energy use and any wastage.
 If you can reduce utility costs and wastage that’s good for the planet and good for your organisation right!

-Marketplace – Some trends that may impact on your approach include more flexible working, stress in the workplace, an ageing workforce, wearable devices and mobile useage, portfolio careers, sustainable practice, disruption of markets through technology, but there will be others specific to your workplace.
+Marketplace – Some trends that may impact on your approach include more flexible working, stress in the workplace, an ageing workforce, wearable devices, mobile useage, portfolio careers, sustainable practice and disruption of markets through technology.
+However, there will be others specific to your workplace.
 What are the trends which are most important to your organisation and what impact are they having?

 Competitors – A good wellbeing strategy can provide a competitive advantage.
 What benefits and experience are your competitors providing their employees?
 What is their approach to sustainability?
 How are they exploiting these trends?